-- 5.3 The school may consider instituting appropriate policies and measures to deal with unreasonable behaviour of complainants: - The school should designate suitable staff members to ascertain whether a complainant's behaviour is reasonable, and decide what measures should be taken.
+- 6.3 The school may consider instituting appropriate policies and measures to deal with unreasonable behaviour of complainants: - (i) The school should designate suitable staff members to ascertain whether a complainant's behaviour is reasonable, and decide what measures should be taken.
 Generally speaking, the principal can make such decisions.
-However, if the complaint is lodged against the principal/SMC, such decisions should be made by the designated staff of REO. - The school should integrate its policies regarding unreasonable behaviour of complainants into the school-based complaint handling mechanism and consult stakeholders' views. - All stakeholders should be informed of the school's policy regarding unreasonable behaviour of complainants.
+However, if the complaint is lodged against the principal/SMC, such decisions should be made by the designated staff of REO. - (ii) The school should integrate their policies regarding unreasonable behaviour of complainants into the School-based Mechanism and consult stakeholders' views. - (iii) All stakeholders should be informed of the school's policy regarding unreasonable behaviour of complainants.